Paediatric Autism Communication Therapy (PACT)

 PACT is a gentle, supportive, and strengths-based approach which helps families nurture communication in ways that feel natural, enjoyable, and sustainable.

-Originally developed for children with Autism, PACT is also highly beneficial for children with broader communication delays or difficulties.
+Originally developed for autistic children, PACT is also highly beneficial for children with broader social communication delays or difficulties.

 Recognised by NICE as a key social communication intervention, PACT is unique in demonstrating long-term improvements in communication and autism related behaviours.